 When Ordell first meets Max Cherry in his office, clearly visible beyond Max's desk is a large poster for Ringling Bros. and Barnum & Bailey Circus for which Robert Forster's father, Robert Wallace Foster, Sr., once worked as an elephant trainer.

 The inn where Ordell and Louis have a drink is called The Cockatoo Inn.
-The neon light letters a-t-o-o are out, so it spells The Cocka Inn: cocaine.
-A hint to the bags of cocaine found in Jackie's bag in the beginning of the movie.
+The neon light letters t-o-o are out, so it spells The Cocka Inn: cocaine, a hint to the bags of cocaine found in Jackie's bag in the beginning of the movie.

 According to Quentin Tarantino, 70's actress Carol Speed originally helped out in making this film and was willing to play a small cameo part in the film.
 At the last minute, Tarantino decided not to use her in the film.

 During the interrogation scene where Jackie is taken into custody - Det.
-Dargas stated that anyone in possession of over $10,000 should declare it to U.S. Customs - this is based on the regulations coded by the Internal Revenue Service.
+Dargas stated that anyone in possession of over $10,000 should declare it to U.S. Customs - this is based on the regulations coded by the Internal Revenue Service under Title 26 (tax code, enacted August 16, 1954 known as the Internal Revenue Code Act later amended in 1986 under the Tax Reform Act) and under Title 31 USC 5311 of the United States Code.
 It is against IRS regulations for an individual to carry over $10,000 in currency (in this case, a cash transaction) without reporting it to U.S. Customs when entering the United States.
-This is codified under Federal Law under 31 U.S.C.
-5316 and Treasury Department regulations (31 CFR Chapter X) - individuals who enter the United States with over $10,000 in cash (or other monetary instruments e.g. stocks, bonds) must file a FinCEN 105 document.
+This is further codified under Federal Law under 31 U.S.C.
+5316 and Treasury Department regulations (31 CFR Chapter X) - individuals who enter the United States with over $10,000 in cash (or other monetary instruments e.g. stocks, bonds) must file (after April 25,1990) a FinCEN 105 document.
 FinCEN is the Financial Crimes Enforcement Network, which is a division of the Department of the Treasury.